Kathy finishes her long run, bolts through the door making a beeline for the blender, oblivious to the sweat trail forming through the kitchen.

-Sometimes that’s how sports nutrition feels…a little insane, too many must’s and should’s, not enough “how the heck do I actually make this work and WHY?!”
+Sometimes that’s how nutrition for runners feels…a little insane, too many must’s and should’s, not enough “how the heck do I actually make this work and WHY?!”

 Luckily, you should know me by now, and you know I’m going to exhaust everything until I find the answers to these questions.

 I like simplicity.
 I love habits and I go absolutely gaga over researching things.